eekinw/whac-a-mole/README.md

 3. Sound effects that play when the mole is hit or missed.

-Any comments on how to improve my code is greatly appreciated!
+Any comments on how to improve my code is greatly appreciated!!